palanivelmuthu/bookstore/README.md

 # bookstore
 This repository gives you simple api in node js that connects to Dynamo DB

-This package has BookStoreClient.js which can be invoked direcly in Command line using below commands

-#----
-node BookStoreTest.js GET ISB100

-#----
-node BookStoreTest.js LIST

-API Gateway URL to view all the book : https://m6x606vg54.execute-api.us-east-1.amazonaws.com/BookStoreAPI/books/

 Initial Setup
 1. Create a dynamobd table with name BookStore with bookid as primary key.
 2. insert below two sample records inorder to run test cases and BookStoreClient.js file.